 All the academies are governed by the Trust with a single board of directors (or trustees).
 This is the body accountable to the Secretary of State.
-In our Trust each academy retains its own Local Governing Board with delegated responsibilities.
+In our Trust each academy retains its own Local Committee with delegated responsibilities.

 The Trust consists of: